Regional Cattle Auction Reports...

 Mid-State Stockyards LLP - Letohatchee, AL

-Compared to one week ago: Slaughter cows sold steady to 2.00 lower.
-Slaughter bulls sold up to 10.00 higher.
+Compared to one week ago: Slaughter cows and bulls sold steady to 5.00 higher.
 Replacement cows sold steady.
-Feeder cattle sold 10.00 to 15.00 lower.
+Feeder cattle sold 5.00 to 10.00 lower.

 Calhoun Stockyard - Calhoun, GA